 Ginkgo signals a period of control and balance as we contemplate the nature of our duality and unity through the lens of compassion.

 The word ginkgo, comes from the Chinese word yinxing, meaning “silver apricot.”
 Biloba refers to the “bi-lobed” shape of its leaves.
 Ginkgo biloba reminds us of our luminous nature as we make peace with the known and unknown aspects of life and death.
 In stillness, we are encouraged to sense the beauty of our inner and outer self.

 Ginkgoes are “living fossils” that thrived 270 million years ago, before the age of dinosaurs.
-They found a safe haven in Eastern Asia, where they were cultivated as sacred trees of eternal life.
-Ginkgoes live to be 1000-2500 years old and grow 160ft tall.
-In fall, ginkgo’s green leaves transition to saffron yellow, often releasing in sequence and creating a mystical golden-rain effect.
+They found a safe haven in Eastern Asia, where they were cultivated as sacred trees representing eternal life.
+Ginkgoes can live to be 1000-2500 years old and grow 160 feet tall.
+In fall, their green leaves transition to saffron yellow, which release in a sequence that creates a mystical golden-rainfall.

 Message: Ginkgo brings a time of stillness and spiritual initiation or enlightenment into our life.
 This is a powerful and positive time to increase our awareness of life by honoring our dreams and intuitive powers.
 Meditate on where there is imbalance and seek insight from signs and symbols that naturally present themselves.
 What may have been unknown or mysterious to us is now becoming known as nature reveals its once hidden truths for us to see.

 Challenge: Feeling depleted, ungrounded and disconnected.
 Trying to flee from reality by creating indecision and the illusion that there are limited choices.